The New Yorker “Auditions”

 From CBS NEWS “New Yorker Cover Selection”

-My favorite artists (that I’m most influenced by) from the New Yorker are Peter de Seve, John Cuneo, Adrien Tomine, Barry Blitt, Arthur Getz, Edward Sorel, Perry Barlow, but I also love the work of Nicole Rifkin, Kadir Nelson, and Jenni Oliver.
+My favorite artists (and many that I’m influenced by) from The New Yorker are Peter de Seve, John Cuneo, Adrien Tomine, Barry Blitt, Arthur Getz, Edward Sorel, Perry Barlow, Nicole Rifkin, Kadir Nelson, and Jenni Oliver, just to name a few.

-Not surprising that many of those artists are whimsical with messy lines and a watercolor feeling.
+Not surprising that several of those artists I listed first are whimsical with messy lines and a watercolor feeling.